 Supporting documents, that prove that you made the expenditures, will need to be kept on file for a period of 10 years after the project ended for a possible audit.
-More details on which supporting documents you need to keep on file will be given to you by the Voice Country and/or Coordination Team.
+More details on which supporting documents you need to keep on file will be given to you by the Voice Country Team.